oven-sh/bun/CONTRIBUTING.md

 Copy from examples like `Subprocess` or `Response`.

-### ESM Modules and Builtins JS
+### ESM and Bun/Node.js Built-in modules

-Bun implements ESM modules in a mix of native code and JavaScript.
+Bun implements ECMAScript modules in a mix of native code and JavaScript.

-Several Node.js modules are implemented in JavaScript and loosely based on browserify polyfills.
+Several Node.js built-in modules are implemented in JavaScript and loosely based on browserify polyfills.

-Builtin modules in Bun are located in [`src/js`](src/js/).
+Bun built-in modules are located in [`src/js`](src/js/).
 These files are transpiled and support a JavaScriptCore-only syntax for internal slots, which is explained further in [`src/js/README.md`](src/js/README.md).

 Native C++ modules are in `src/bun.js/modules/`.